 You can see how much space is currently being used for System Protection in Current Usage row.

-The Delete button (in Windows 7 and 8 only) is meant to use with care on system drive.
-You should never click it if you already have problems with your Windows 7 or 8.
-Clicking this button will remove all system restore points and previous versions of documents and therefore makes restoring your Windows 7 or 8 to an earlier point of time impossible.
+The Delete button (in Windows 7, 8 and 8.1 only) is meant to use with care on system drive.
+You should never click it if you already have problems with your Windows 7 or newer.
+Clicking this button will remove all system restore points and previous versions of documents and therefore makes restoring your Windows 7, 8 or 8.1 to an earlier point of time impossible.